Electrocompaniet: History

-Michael Jackson's producer Bruce Swedien was contacted by Nils Bjarne Kvam one of the biggest producers in Norway at the time, and he told him about the amplifiers of Electrocompaniet, and Swedien started getting interested.
+Michael Jackson's producer Bruce Swedien was contacted by Nils Bjarne Kvam, one of the biggest producers in Norway at the time, was told about the amplifiers of Electrocompaniet, which interested Swedien.
 The amplifier was packed and shipped to the US in September 1991.
-Bruce was busy at the time since he was working with the last mix to Jackson's Dangerous.
-He LOVED the amplifiers and wanted to use it on the album, but the album was almost done, and he would then have to remaster it all over again since the difference was so big.
-Swedien was ready to use the amplifiers on the next albums.
-He used it for the first time with Sergio Mendez, and when he walked in the recording studio with Jackson in January 1995 he really started using them.
-The next two albums History and Invincible was mastered with the amplifiers, and both albums thanked Electrocompaniet with '`Special thanks to Electrocompaniet¨ with logo on its covers.
+Bruce was working with the last mix to Jackson's Dangerous.
+He loved the amplifiers and wanted to use it on the album, but the album was almost done, and he would then have to remaster it all over again since the difference was so big.
+Swedien therefore used the amplifiers on the next albums.
+He used it for the first time with Sergio Mendez, and with Jackson in January 1995.
+His next two albums, History and Invincible, were both mastered with the amplifiers, and both albums thanked Electrocompaniet with logo on its covers.

-In 2004 the company went bankrupt, but in 2007 the company was bought up by Norwegian company "Westcontrol".
+In 2004, the company went bankrupt, but in 2007 the company was bought up by Norwegian company "Westcontrol".
 All production was moved to Tau, near Stavanger.
 Today they are represented in over 50 countries worldwide.
 In June 2018, Electrocompaniet filed for bankruptcy for the second time.
 The company was then acquired by a group of investors who resumed operations of the company.